roberson3d/roberson3d.github.io/index.md

+---
+description: "Welcome!
+I'm a software developer for video games in the Chicago area.

+I appreciate being a contributing member of a team, working autonomously, and collaborating with other disciplines.
+With a strong multidisciplinary background and abilities, I am able to creatively solve many art and engineering challenges.
+My skills allow me to float between engineering and tech-art roles where I like gameplay, tools, systems development, UI, build systems & CI, and shaders.

+Outside of programming, I find myself drawn to activities that explore fantastical worlds.
+Opening a fantasy or sci-fi novel will consume all my free time until I get to that final page.
+Strategizing through a board game is a favorite way to hang out with friends.
+Crafting hand drawn maps, painting mini-figs, link-surfing Wikipedia for background ideas, and managing a relational database of all my session notes gets me through the TTRPG downtime."
+---

 Welcome!
 I'm a software developer for video games in the Chicago area.

 I appreciate being a contributing member of a team, working autonomously, and collaborating with other disciplines.
 With a strong multidisciplinary background and abilities, I am able to creatively solve many art and engineering challenges.
 My skills allow me to float between engineering and tech-art roles where I like gameplay, tools, systems development, UI, build systems & CI, and shaders.